pgexporter/pgexporter/doc/man/pgexporter.conf.5.rst

 log_path
   The log file location.
 Default is pgexporter.log

+log_mode
+  Append to or create the log file (append, create).
+Default is append

 blocking_timeout
   The number of seconds the process will be blocking for a connection (disable = 0).
 Default is 30